adedayoakinade/simple_shell/README.md

 # 0x16.
 C - Simple Shell

-> Our team in the ALX SE training, collaborated on a Simple Shell project.
+> For the first sprint's final project in ALX SE training Cohort 13(0223), our team collaborated on a Simple Shell project.
 The task was to develop a basic shell program that imitates the Bash shell, which is called **hsh**.

 ## Learning Materials